wombleton/gitlaw-nz/acts/S/Student Loan Scheme Act 2011.md

     (4) For the purposes of subsection (3)(b), the borrower's loan balance on 1 April of the relevant tax year must be determined by subtracting the amount of any repayment obligation or other amount that the Commissioner has, on or before that day, required the borrower to pay and that is payable on or after that day.

-    Compare: 1992 No 141 [s 27][410]
+    Compare: 1992 No 141 [s 27][409]

-    Section 82: replaced (with effect on 1 April 2012 and applying for 2012--13 and later tax years), on 29 March 2013, by [section 14][406] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).
+    Section 82: replaced (with effect on 1 April 2012 and applying for 2012--13 and later tax years), on 29 March 2013, by [section 14][403] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

 ##### 83 Commissioner may assess interim payments if information for preceding year not provided

-*   (1) The Commissioner may assess a borrower's interim payments for a tax year in the manner set out in [section RC 6(3)][411] of the Income Tax Act 2007 if, for the immediately preceding tax year, the borrower did not provide---
+*   (1) The Commissioner may assess a borrower's interim payments for a tax year in the manner set out in [section RC 6(3)][410] of the Income Tax Act 2007 if, for the immediately preceding tax year, the borrower did not provide---

     *   (a) his or her return of income; or

-    *   (b) details of his or her annual gross income and annual total deductions under [section 114][149]; or
+    *   (b) details of his or her adjusted net income under [section 114][149]; or

     *   (c) his or her declaration of adjusted net income under [section 74][95].

     (2) [Section 82][103] does not apply if the Commissioner makes an assessment in accordance with subsection (1).

-    Section 83: replaced (with effect on 1 April 2012 and applying for 2012--13 and later tax years), on 29 March 2013, by [section 14][406] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).
+    Section 83: replaced (with effect on 1 April 2012 and applying for 2012--13 and later tax years), on 29 March 2013, by [section 14][403] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

+    Section 83(1)(b): amended, on 1 April 2014 (applying for 2014--2015 and later tax years), by [section 73][407] of the Student Loan Scheme Amendment Act 2013 (2013 No 10).

 ##### 84 Due dates for payment of interim payments